AusDTO/dta-website/_posts/2018-02-09-agile-policy-development.md

 ## The result

-Any whole of government initiative can be difficult.
+Any whole-of-government initiative can be difficult.
 One size has never fit all and trying to have an impact across government will always need to balance what is needed against what is feasible and practical.

 This is where using a [service design delivery process](/standard/service-design-and-delivery-process/) gave me the right approach to solve the problem.
 Discovery helped me understand what users really needed and what was important to them.
 Alpha kept it on track, checking those needs were still being met, the things being proposed were achievable and I was solving real problems.
 Each stage added to my confidence the strategy represents a broader view across government.